I was so tired every day. Just done. Unless I had a nap, there was nothing else to give that day. Was this how life was going to be?

 It's incredible how many of us are trying to look like nothing is wrong.
 And it's incredible how not one of us is how we appear.

 I still didn't have any answers.
 But somehow being open about the problem, and seeing how not alone I was, gave me hope that there must be a solution.
-So I stared looking.
-I worked with some trusted friends, and learned a lot.
+The gift is that we had a lot of date.
+A network of thousands of people who were struggling the same as I was.
+We started finding out what didn’t work and what did.
 I was able to go longer without binging.
 My behavior changed, but internally I felt just as crazy.

 Nevertheless, there was a feeling tapping me on the shoulder that told me that this wasn't a daily fight I had to accept -- there was a cure.
 A way to truly be free of this.
 Not just a food addict that controlled her addiction, but a FORMER food addict.
 I felt like there was a way to be free.